-Here the constant $\alpha >0$ is chosen to be large enough to meet the condition in Theorem \ref{L2iso} and the constants $\tau_i,\epsilon \in (0,1]$ are to be determined later and of course they are all depend on $X_c$.
-On $Y_c$, a straightforward computation gives rise to
+Here, the constant $\alpha >0$ is chosen to be sufficiently large to satisfy the condition in Theorem \ref{L2iso}, while the constants $\tau_i$ and $\epsilon$, both in the interval $(0,1]$, are to be determined later and depend on $X_c$.
+Note that here $\chi\circ\phi$ stems from Proposition \ref{hatom}, which ensures that the metric we will soon construct becomes complete.
+On $Y_c$, straightforward computation yields: